Project Setup

 Clone the odin-vk-guide git repository with

-folder to start coding.
-Of course, you can create your own project structure outside of this repo, just ensure you have the required files and external libraries in place or as acollection
+srcfolder to start coding.
+Of course, you can create your own project structure outside of this repo, just ensure you have the required files and external libraries in place or as acollectionsomewhere. -

 For the external libraries, you need to compile the follow: